ministryofjustice/security-guidance/docs/lost-laptophardware.md

 3. For a lost or stolen device, contact the Police and make sure you get the incident reference number.

-4. When back online fill in a [security incident form](https://intranet.justice.gov.uk/guidance/security/report-a-security-incident/).

-If MoJ data or information is lost or compromised, [report it as a data incident](https://intranet.justice.gov.uk/guidance/security/report-a-security-incident/reporting-a-data-incident/).

 ## Summary